MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

   I am afraid this is **"The Ugly"** part: this is the way it works ... at least for now.

   I am aware that creating a VD for each file may be cumbersome.
 However, so far, it is the only way I have found to implement this solution.
 The problem that caused this is the fact that I could not find a way of referencing a file name as a variable, since a file reference is implemented as variable itself.
+Maybe there is, but unfortunatelly I could not find it.

   And there is more ...